Queen of Katwe: Music

 The musical score for Queen of Katwe was composed by Alex Heffes.
 Heffes added that "It's a very thematic and gentle score that is more orchestral than something like Roots, although it's set in Africa [...]
 There are plenty of authentic Ugandan needle drop tracks in the film to set the scene so the score could concentrate more on the music story telling."

+Linda Cohen, along with Nair's son Zohran, were music supervisors on the film, for which they were nominated for the Guild of Music Supervisors Award for Best Music Supervision for Films Budgeted Under $25 Million.
+One of Zohran's songs, performed with his friend Ugandan rapper HAB, under his rapper pseudonym Young Cardamom, "#1 Spice", featured in the film.
+Zohran also curated and produced the soundtrack.

-Alicia Keys wrote and recorded the song "Back to Life" for the film; it was released on September 9, 2016 by RCA Records.
+Alicia Keys wrote and recorded the song "Back to Life" for the film; it was released on September 9, 2016, by RCA Records.

 The official soundtrack album was released on September 23 by Walt Disney Records, with its deluxe edition also releasing the same day.

+Economic benefit

+The film reportedly injected 29.5 million Ugandan Shillings into Kampala's economy and created employment for 400 people.

 Release

 Queen of Katwe had its world premiere at the 2016 Toronto International Film Festival on September 10.
 Disney held the corporate premiere at the El Capitan Theatre in Hollywood on September 20, with another screening at the Urban World Festival on September 22.
 The African premieres were held in Kampala on October 1 and Johannesburg on October 5.
 The film had its European debut at the 2016 BFI London Film Festival on October 9.
 Another screening was held at the Morelia International Film Festival in Mexico on October 22.
 On November 12, it was screened at the Taipei Golden Horse Film Festival and at the Brisbane Asia Pacific Film Festival on the 24th.

+The film had a limited release in the United States on September 23, 2016, before a general theatrical release on September 30.

 Walt Disney Studios Home Entertainment released the film on Blu-ray and DVD on January 31, 2017, with a digital release on January 10.